gilbennun/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 After you set the minimum TLS version, RS does not accept communications with TLS versions older than the specified version.

+Add instruction on how to generate new certificate when existing certificate expires : create new self signed certificate example :/opt/redislabs/sbin/generate_cert.sh  api api new certificate will be created in /etc/opt/redislabs/